Panzerschrek/U-00DC-Sprache-site/index.md

 Ü is an open-source software, distributed under the terms of BSD-3 license.
 Anyone can participate in its development.

-Ü compiler is based on LLVM library.
+Ü compiler is based on LLVM library and thus leverages many its powers, including numerous optimizations and code generation support for many platforms.

 There are two compilers of Ü - Compiler0, written in C++ and Compiler1 - written (mostly) in Ü.
 Besides the compiler another helpful components exist.